 Class work Deadlines:

-Your instructor will identify all coursework timelines within the curriculum on the Blackboard Open Learning Environment web site.
+Your instructor will identify all coursework timelines within the curriculum on the Moodle Learning Environment web site.
 If you have conflict or questions please contact the instructor directly.

 Transcripts can be requested anytime after the completion of the class.
 A short time period at the conclusion of the class will be needed for the posting and administering of all class information, so please be patient with our staff.

 All instructors should post either through the syllabus or the Moodle Learning Environment contact information and online office hours.
 Feel free to either call, E-mail or walk-in during their office hours.

 Also Administration Staff can be contacted during normal business hours.

 No student will be required to attend class on campus unless it is stated within the course syllabus or Moodle Instructor Information links within the Moodle Learning Environment.

 All Administrative forms and documents are available online for your convenience and can be submitted digitally online.

 However we would love to see students on campus, if you are planning a visit please contact us, and we will attempt to make your visit efficient and enjoyable.

 Each instructor will set their own attendance policy.
 However, the College maintains that the student is responsible for attending all classes.
 We believe you will have the most success by attending and posting information in a timely manner.
 It is the student’s responsibility for communicating with the instructor on all attendance issues.
 If you have questions please contact the instructor or our Interim Dean of Student Services, Jayme Owen (785) 738-9037.